Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Inference in a Nonparametric Model

 \begin{proposition} The EIF of $\sigma^2(P; a)$ for some $P \in \mathcal{M}$ is given by

 \end{proposition}

-It is straightforward to show that the variance of $D^{\sigma^2(a)}(P;O)$ is bounded under the assumption of positivity and the boundedness of $Y$.
-Then $\sigma^2(P;a)$ is a pathwise differentiable parameter in $\mathcal{M}$ for which asymptotically linear and efficient estimators can be constructed.
+It is straightforward to show that the variance of $D^{\sigma^2(a)}(P;O)$ is bounded under the assumption of positivity.
+Then $\sigma^2(P;a)$ is a pathwise differentiable parameter in $\mathcal{M}$ for which asymptotically linear and efficient estimators can be constructed \citep{vanderlaanTargetedLearningCausal2011}.